KenoLabs/multi-languages/desc/multi-languages-desc-en.md

 ### Multilingual Attributes

-In addition to operating with multilingual fields, installing TreoPIM to your system will allow you to make [attributes](https://treopim.com/help/attributes) of the  `Boolean`, `Enum`, `Multi-Enum`, `Text`, `Varchar`, and `Wysiwyg` type multilingual – there is the `Multi-Language` checkbox on their detail view pages:
+In addition to operating with multilingual fields, installing TreoPIM to your system will allow you to make [attributes](https://treopim.com/help/attributes) of the  `Boolean`, `Enum`, `Multi-Enum`, `Text`, `Varchar`, and `Wysiwyg` type multilingual â€“ there is the `Multi-Language` checkbox on their detail view pages:

 ![ML attribute](_assets/ml-attribute.jpg)